 - Other damages difficult to calculate3

 Most malpractice cases settle without a trial.
-But depending on the situation, it may be worth it to litigate.
+Though depending on the situation, it may be worth it to litigate.
 Insurance payouts increase as insurance claims advance through the legal system.5

 3. Whom do I sue for medical malpractice?